pekwm/pekwm/doc/pekwm_panel.md

 formatted string is transformed.

-The transformation can be used if the value of pre-defined fields, such as X11 atoms, require some change before it can be used.
+The transformation can be used if the value of pre-defined fields, such as X11 atoms, requires some change before it can be used.

 Transform takes the same form as TitleRules do in pekwm, and is configured using the **Transform** keyword.